 Marketing Strategy of Marks & Spencer analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Marks & Spencer marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Marks & Spencer marketing mix, help the brand succeed in the market.

 Let us start the Marks & Spencer Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Marks & Spencer marketing strategy can be explained as follows:

 Marks & Spencer is a popular and top retail chain brand in the world based out of UK.
 The product portfolio for Marks & Spencer in its marketing mix is wide covering items for all age group be it men, women and kids.
 Marks & Spencer offers products for women that include clothing like Blazers, Cardigans, Cashmere, Jeans, Linen, shirt, skirt and many more.
 Footwear section for women includes boots, sandals, loafers, pumps, heels etc. Bags and accessories for women include handbags, beach bags, jewellery, sunglasses etc. The famous brands for women are Autograph, Classic, Indigo, Per Una, Twiggy and Foot Glove.
 Marks & Spencer offers products for women that include clothing like Blazers, Jackets, shirts, Jumper, Suits and many more.